danialrami/echo-bridge/README.md

 - DaisySP: DSP library with various audio processing modules

 It also depends on the Hothouse form factor headers, which handle the hardware interface for the specific pedal layout.

+The project also uses:
+- ShyFFT: An efficient FFT implementation designed for embedded audio applications by Emilie Gillet.

 Build with the standard Daisy toolchain:
 ```